oroinc/documentation/user_guide/entity_management.rst

 6. Create at least one :ref:`field <user-guide-entity-management-create-fields>` for the entity.

-7. :ref:`Update the Schema <user-guide-entity-management-create-update>`.
+7. :ref:`Update <user-guide-entity-management-create-update>` the schema.

 .. _user-guide-entity-management-create-general-information: